PratibhaEvane/PratibhaEvane/README.md

 - 👀 I’m interested in developing websites.
 - 🌱 I’m currently learning Angular.
 - 💞️ I’m looking to collaborate on Angular Projects.
-- 📫 How to reach me ...
+- 📫 How to reach me - by contacting via mail misspratibhaa@gmail.com

 <!---
 PratibhaEvane/PratibhaEvane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.